EmperorNumerius/Forge/README.md

 * Currently, Forge's parts and components are planned to be manufactured by [Siboor](https://www.siboor.com), a well established supplier of 3D Printing components.
 * Forge is designed in Onshape.
 [Check out the 3D model!](https://cad.onshape.com/documents/490fa34c5c188f9b01dad5d1/w/4ce61de39bd6c276033d903d/e/7a262062418efbefd9181a13?renderMode=0&uiState=6696ce6038c5ba5455f5be75)

+## Licensing
+* **Since Flatpack is GPLV3 (General Public License), the Forge Project is also GPLV3**
+* Anybody is allowed to freely use, advertise, modify, copy, or distribute any Forge designs or software as needed with the condition that any public distribution or use of Forge software/design must also be open source and use GPL.
+* For more information about this license, check out this [link](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Support the Project!

 * Forge's banking is fully transparent: [Check it out now!]()